Simple Models and Biased Forecasts: Abstract

 \section{Abstract}

-\fontsize{10}{10}\selectfont \baselineskip0.5cm This paper proposes a framework in which agents are constrained to use simple time-series models to forecast economic variables and characterizes the resulting biases.
-It considers agents who can only entertain state-space models with no more than $d$ states, where $d$ measures the agents' cognitive abilities.
-When the true data-generating process does not have a $d$-state representation, agents end up with misspecified models and biased forecasts.
-Under some assumptions, agents attend to the most persistent observables at the expense of less persistent ones.
-This bias anchors agents' forward-looking decisions to persistent state variables and increases comovement among those decisions.
-The paper proceeds to study the implications of the theory in the context of new-Keynesian, real business cycle, and Diamond--Mortensen--Pissarides models.
-In each case, constraining agents to use simple models brings the outcomes more in line with stylized facts.
+\fontsize{10}{10}\selectfont \baselineskip0.5cm This paper proposes a framework in which agents are constrained to use simple models to forecast economic variables and characterizes the resulting biases.
+It considers agents who can only entertain state-space models with no more than $d$ states, where $d$ measures the intertemporal complexity of a model.
+Agents are boundedly rational in that they can only consider models that are too simple to capture the true process, yet they use the best model among those considered.
+Using simple models adds persistence to forward-looking decisions and increases the comovement among them.
+This mechanism narrows the gap between business-cycle theory and data.
+In a new neoclassical synthesis model, the assumption that agents use simple models fits the data much better than the rational-expectations hypothesis.
+Moreover, simple models simultaneously resolve the Barro-King and forward guidance puzzles while improving the propagation of TFP shocks.

-\fontsize{11.5}{11.5}\selectfont\baselineskip0.615cm
+\fontsize{11.5}{11.5}\selectfont\baselineskip0.64cm